HTB: Crypt Of The Undead

 I was naive enough to think that the name somehow was an indicator

-that the function returned a char char
+that the function returned a char char array, with a length of 20.

 Pixies.
-Anyway, I started reviewing the chacha20_xor
+Anyway, I started reviewing the chacha20_xor function in the

-above, slowly step by step.
+same way I looked at encrypt_buf() above, slowly step by step.
 Then it

-struck me that I had somewhere seen that so I just googled chacha20
+struck me that I had somewhere seen that so I just googled chacha20.

 One of the first links, explaining this widely used encryption algorithm, was that of Xilinx4stating that: